-7 As stated by former Director Dreher, "In making a determination of how much water is needed, I thought is was important to look at all three of those sources [surface water, storage water, and supplemental ground water]."
+&lt;sup>6 As stated by former Director Dreher, "In making a determination of how much water is needed, I thought it was important to look at all three of those sources [surface water, storage water, and supplemental ground water]."
 Tr. p.
 25, ln.
 25; p.
 26, lns.
 1-2.
 All acres identified as receiving supplemental ground water within the boundaries of a single SWC entity will initially be evaluated by assigning an entity wide split of the ground water fraction to the surface water fraction as utilized in the development of the ESPA Model.
 See Ex.
 8000, Vol. II, Bibliography at II, referencing Final ESPA Model, IWRRI Technical Report 06-002 & Design Document DDW-017.
-For each entity the ground water fraction to the surface water fraction to the surface water fraction is as follows: A&B 95:5; AFRD2 30:70; BID 30:70; Milner 50:50; Minidoka 30:70; NSCC 30:70; & TFCC 30:70.
+For each entity the ground water fraction to the surface water fraction is as follows: A&B 95:5; AFRD2 30:70; BID 30:70; Milner 50:50; Minidoka 30:70; NSCC 30:70; & TFCC 30:70.
+If these ratios change with a subsequent version of the ESPA Model, the Department will use the values assigned by the current version of the ESPA Model.